ericvolp12/go-bsky-feed-generator/README.md

 	Describe(ctx context.Context) (*appbsky.FeedDescribeFeedGenerator_Feed, error)
 }
 ```

+`GetPage` gets a page of a feed for a given user with the limit and cursor provided, this is the main function that serves posts to a user.

+`Describe` is used by the generator to advertise what feeds are available, for foward compatibility, `Feed`s should be self describing in case this endpoint allows more details about feeds to be provided.

 You can configure external resources and requirements in your Feed implementation before `Adding` the feed to the `FeedGenerator` with `feedGenerator.AddFeed("{feed_name}", feedInstance)`